-More Than a Formality: Continuing Medical Education and Its Role in Physician Success
+More Than a Formality: Continuing Medical Education and Physician Success

 Like many other professions, doctors are required to undergo a certain number of continuing medical education (CME) credit hours per year in order to maintain their licensure.
 For many physicians, this seems an onerous burden, one that requires them to take time out of their practice, or even out of their personal lives, in order to satisfy a bureaucrat’s needs for yet more paperwork.